 Whether to buy an OC (Overclocked) or Non-OC graphics card has always been a popular topic of great debate.
-It can be very confusing sometimes and most of the users may face a hard time deciding on which graphics card (OC or Non-OC) to get for their gaming needs.
-Well the answer to this question is not straightforward as there are many factors that come into play when choosing from an overclocked and non-overclocked graphics card.
+It can be very confusing sometimes and most users may face a hard time deciding on which graphics card (OC or Non-OC) to get for their gaming needs.
+Well, the answer to this question is not straightforward as there are many factors that come into play when choosing from an overclocked and non-overclocked graphics card.

-Nowadays you can find different models of graphics card (with the same GPU) from different graphics card manufacturers.
+Nowadays you can find different models of graphics cards (with the same GPU) from different graphics card manufacturers.
 Some of them are just plain vanilla Non-OC variants, some are slightly Overclocked variants and the top ones are the highly overclocked or the Extreme OC variants.
 This can make the selection procedure more difficult because of the different varieties available for the same card but here I am going to make a complete comparison between OC and Non-OC GPUs so that you will not face any hard time in selecting the right graphics card in future.
-Non-OC or Non-Overclocked graphics cards are also known by Vanilla or Plain variant graphics cards.
+Non-OC or Non-Overclocked graphics cards are also known as Vanilla or Plain variant graphics cards.